jonasjberg/autonameow/notes/modes.md

 * __Template Fields__ --- If any name templates fields are not mapped to data sources, or the mapped sources are missing or incompatible: __ask the user__.

-### `--automagic` and `--batch`
+### `--batch`
-Try to rename without user interaction by using the highest ranked configuration rule.
+Try to rename by using the highest ranked configuration rule.

+Do not interact with the user at all.

 * __Name Template__ --- If the rule matching does not result in a valid name
   template: __skip the file__.